SAML-Toolkits/php-saml/README.md

  * `checkSPCerts` - Checks if the x509 certs of the SP exists and are valid.
  * `getSPkey` - Returns the x509 private key of the SP.
  * `getSPcert` - Returns the x509 public cert of the SP.
+ * `getSPcertNew` - Returns the future x509 public cert of the SP.
  * `getIdPData` - Gets the IdP data.
  * `getSPData`Gets the SP data.
  * `getSecurityData` - Gets security data.